yanchenglee98/tp/docs/UserGuide.md

 title: User Guide
 ---

 Hall-y is a **desktop app for managing hall residents, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, Hall-y will allow you to add,edit,view, and delete hall residents' records faster than traditional GUI apps.
+If you can type fast, Hall-y will allow you to add, edit, view, and delete hall residents' records faster than traditional GUI apps.

 * Table of Contents
 {:toc}